chunribu/miidl/README.md

 # [MIIDL](https://chunribu.github.io/miidl)

-**MIIDL** */ˈmaɪdəl/* is the abbreviation of "Markers Identification with Interpretable Deep Learning".
-MIIDL is a biomarker screening tool based on interpretable deep learning and applied to datasets with a large number of features.
+**MIIDL** */ˈmaɪdəl/*, the abbreviation of "Markers Identification with Interpretable Deep Learning", is a biomarker screening tool based on interpretable deep learning.

 ---
 ### Installation